The work attitudes of employees greatly influences their job performance, as you’d well know if you’ve been in business for 5 years and employ people.

 - Stay at work until certain tasks are complete, and never ‘clock-watch’

-- Ask questions and remember your answers given to them
+- Ask questions when they need instructions and remember your answers given to them

 - Admit when they don’t know something or need help or when they make a mistake